faxu/onnxruntime/docs/how-to/deploy-on-mobile.md

 # Deploy ORT on mobile devices
 {: .no_toc }

-For an e2e tutorial, see [Tutorials: Deploy on mobile](../tutorials/inferencing/mobile.md)
+For a full tutorial, see [Tutorials: Deploy on mobile](../tutorials/inferencing/mobile.md).

 ## Contents
 {: .no_toc }